boisgera/leap/Don't panic!.md

 0
 ```

-But if you forget to provide your name, it provides you an error message
+If you forget to provide your name, it provides you an error message

 ```bash
 $ python greeter.py